After six years of traveling abroad, one thing has become abundantly clear.

 Consider cooking a little extra that you can bundle up into a food container, saving you the bother of having to worry about lunch the next day.

-If size is an issue, collapsible lunch boxes are readily available all over the internet.
+If the size is an issue, collapsible lunch boxes are readily available all over the internet.

-Containers are also a good place to store anything in your backpack that may have a tendency to leak or get damaged.
+Containers are also an excellent place to store anything in your backpack that may tend to leak or get damaged.

 5. Replace Cumbersome Bottles with Shampoo Bars

 I promise you that shampoo bars will revolutionize your toiletry bag!